vqacorruption/vqacorruption/README.md

 Gemini 2.0 Flash has been used as judge on all verification steps

+## Execution

+[TODO]

+To run the experiments, install the dependencies in the `requirements.txt` file.
+Currently, the experiments have been executed with

 ## License
 This project is licensed under the **Apache 2.0 license**.
 See [LICENSE](LICENSE) for more information.